Jessie Hicks

-Jessie Hicks (born December 2, 1971) is a former professional basketball player.
-She was chosen to be a member of the 2013 ACC Women's Basketball Tournament Legends Roster, a class of 12 former-student-athlete,s who represent three decades of basketball.
+Jessie Hicks (born December 2, 1971) is an American former professional basketball player.
+She was chosen to be a member of the 2013 ACC Women's Basketball Tournament Legends Roster, a class of 12 former student-athletes who represent three decades of basketball.

+Professional career

+Hicks was selected with the 12th overall pick in the 1997 WNBA draft by the Utah Starzz.
+In her debut game on June 21, 1997, Hicks played for four and a half minutes and recorded only one rebound as a statistic, as the Starzz fell to the Sacramento Monarchs 61 - 73.
+She would only play for the Starzz her rookie year, averaging 3.2 points and 1.4 rebounds in 10 minutes per game.